Azure/SaaS-Private-Connectivity/docs/how-to/monitoring-with-application-insights.md

 Some information to look out for:

-1. Managed App provisioning state
+1. Managed Application provisioning state

-The managed app provisioning state will tell you the current state of the managed application deployment : Accepted, Suceeded, Failed, etc. (see https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/publish-notifications#event-triggers)
+The Managed Application provisioning state will tell you the current state of the Managed Application deployment: Accepted, Suceeded, Failed, etc. (see https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/publish-notifications#event-triggers)

 ![appinsights-provisoningstates](../../images/appinsights-provisioningstate.png)